GitVirTer/HAG-XAI/README.md

   The model files for pretrained ResNet-50 and Xception can be downloaded here: http://guoyang.work/data/ImgClsModelFiles_Xception_ResNet50.zip

 - 'FullGradCAM_Yolov5s': The FullGradCAM algorithm for Yolo-v5s model.
-Main function: 'main.py'.
+Main function: 'main.py'. 'yolov5sbdd100k300epoch.pt' is the Yolo-v5s model file trained on BDD-100K. 'yolov5s_COCOPretrained.pt' is the Yolo-v5s model file pretrained on MS-COCO.

 - 'FullGradCAM_FasterRCNN': The FullGradCAM algorithm for Faster-RCNN model.
 Main function: 'main.py'.
 The model file can be downloaded here: http://guoyang.work/data/FasterRCNN_C4_BDD100K.zip